simonmichael/hledger/hledger-lib/hledger_journal.m4.md

 - Otherwise the format of the first posting amount in that commodity seen in the journal is used.
-  But the number of decimal places ("precision") will be the maximum from all posting amounts in that commmodity.
+  But the number of decimal places ("precision") will be the maximum from all posting amounts in that commodity.

 - Or if there are no such amounts in the journal, a default format is used (like `$1000.00`).